Rally Mexico: History

 Rally America, later known as Corona Rally Mexico and now Rally Guanajuato Mexico, was created in 1979 through a big spirit of co-operation by the two largest clubs in Mexico: Club Automovilístico Francés de México (CAF) and the Rally Automovil Club (RAC).
 Both clubs have a long history of sporting competition, so their collaboration was a big step forward for rallying in the country.
 It was originally hosted in the State of Mexico and ran continuously until 1985.

 After an absence of six years, the event ran again in 1991 and followed the route of El Paso de Cortés, between two of Mexico's largest volcanoes.
 Following the cancellation of the 1992 edition of the event, the CAF opted for a different concept: a short rally with a high percentage of special stages.
 The result was the very successful 1993 edition that was held in Valle de Bravo under the direction of Gilles Spitalier.
 The rally was awarded the Rally of the Year title by the Mexican National Rally Commission.

 The Organising Committee then took over the running of the Rally de las 24 Horas, the CAF's flagship event, and, for this reason, Rally America was not staged again until 1996, when the internationalization of the project began.

-The CAF and its new promoting partner, Rallymex, moved the event to the US border in Ensenada, Baja California, for two years, where it started to attract international entries.
+The CAF and its new promoting partner, Rallymex (Suberville Bros. and Spitalier), moved the event to the US border in Ensenada, Baja California, for two years, where it started to attract international entries.

 In 1998, the organizers decided to rename the event and move it to Leon, Guanajuato.
 With a long-term business plan focusing on inclusion in the World Rally Championship in place, the event ran again in 1999 and 2000, stepping up a gear each year.
 From 2001 to 2003, the organizers went for observation by the FIA, successfully running the event on each occasion.